shashipandey100192/ECMAScript-features/README.md

 # ECMAScript Features or Cheatsheet

-> Click :star:if you like the project.
-Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+> Click :✍:if you like the project and follow [@Shashi Pandey](https://www.youtube.com/results?search_query=darkjs) for technical updates.

 ## How to run examples
 ```cmd